Abandoned & Little-Known Airfields:

 This small general aviation airport was located in between the towns of Bethlehem & Easton.

-The earliest reference which has been located of Rich Airport was a business card found by John Givre in his father's papers.
+The earliest depiction which has been located of Rich Airport was on the March 1940 NY Sectional Chart.

 John reported, “My father was flying with a Student Pilot Certificate issued in September 1940